masumrumi/Kaggle_Projects/Boston-housing/README.md

-import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)
+import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv) from datetime import datetime import matplotlib.pyplot as plt import matplotlib.gridspec as gridspec import matplotlib.style as style
 # Input data files are available in the "../input/" directory.
 # For example, running this (by clicking run or pressing Shift+Enter) will list the files in the input directory

-import matplotlib.gridspec as gridspec from datetime import datetime from scipy.stats import skew  # for some statistics from scipy.special import boxcox1p from scipy.stats import boxcox_normmax
+from scipy.stats import skew  # for some statistics from scipy.special import boxcox1p
+from scipy.stats import boxcox_normmax